Ice Hockey Sticks – Sizes, Flex & Buying Guide

 | Senior (16+) | 185–190 cm | 86–100 kg | 87–95 | 62"–63" |

-| Senior (18+) | 190+ cm | 100+ kg | 95–112 | 62"–64" + Extension |
+| Senior (18+) | 190+ cm | 100+ kg | 95–112 | 62"–64" + extension |

-Kick Point & Series – Quick Overview
+Kickpoint & Series – Quick Overview

-| Kick Point | Typical Benefit | Examples (Brand/Series) |
+| Kickpoint | Typical Benefit | Examples (Brand/Series) |

 |---|---|---|

-| Low Kick | Quickest release, wrist/snap shots | Bauer Vapor, CCM Ribcor, Warrior Covert, Sherwood Rekker |
+| Low Kick | Quick release, wrist shots and snapshots | Bauer Vapor, CCM Ribcor, Warrior Covert, Sherwood Rekker |

 | Mid Kick | All-round, balanced, versatile | Bauer Nexus, CCM Jetspeed, Warrior Novium |

-| Hybrid Kick | Maximum power for slap shots | Some special editions |
+| Hybrid Kick | Variable mix of quick release and power | Some special editions |

 FAQ about Ice Hockey Sticks

-Which kick point is right for me?
+Which kickpoint is right for me?

-Which curve should I choose?
+Which blade curve should I choose?

-P92/P29 (all-round, slight lift), P28 (toe curve, quick release), P88 (classic/flatter).
+P92/P29 (all-round, light lift), P28 (toe curve, quick release), P88 (classic/flatter).
 For beginners, P92 is often the safest choice.

-Where can I buy affordable hockey sticks?
+Where can I buy affordable ice hockey sticks?

 Comments